paulaisdev/paulaisdev/README.md

 🔭 Work as a fullstack developer<br>
 🫀 Love **Javascript** and **Python**<br>
 👩‍🏫 Teacher at [{reprograma}](https://reprograma.com.br/), [minasprogramam](https://minasprogramam.com/) and [Tera](https://somostera.com/)<br>
-🌱 Current learning <br>
+🤩 Crazy about learning new things <br>
-😄 Pronouns: she/her

 ##
 ### Languagens and tools: